Geoogolla/enterprise-docs/docs/designer-guide/manage-schedule/manage-reports-schedule.md

 > To modify the parameter values, you should enable the `Set parameters` option in the schedule dialog box.

+## Configure Recurrence Intervals

-* Select the recurrence type, recurrence, start and end dates, export formats and the users to which the exported reports has to be emailed in the `Add Schedule' dialog box.
+* Select the recurrence type, recurrence, start and end dates in the `Add Schedule' dialog box.
 * Reports can be scheduled hourly, daily, weekly, monthly and yearly
-* Reports can be exported in PDF, Word, Excel, HTML, PPT and CSV formats
 * Application time zone will be shown below the date picker.
 Start time of the schedule will be converted to client time zone and shown in the right side for user’s convenience.
 ![Add Schedule 1](/static/assets/on-premise/images/manage-schedule/manage-report-schedules/add-schedule-1.png)

+## Compress file to export

 * You can compress the exporting reports as a zip file by selecting the **Enable File Compression** option in the schedule dialog box.
 This is not mandatory and you can decompress it at any time by simply unchecking that option.
 ![File Compression](/static/assets/on-premise/images/manage-schedule/manage-report-schedules/file-compression.png)